 If these are unoccupied after 9.30am, they can be used by permit holders who have arrived on campus after 9.30am.
 If there is a demand for more Car Share spaces, then the number will be reviewed.

 These will remain free up to 9.15am and have been designated to allow permit holders who have familiy and school drop off commitments etc., the ability to park at a time the car park spaces are generally in high demand.
 If there is a demand for more Family Friendly Spaces, then the number will be reviewed.

 Plot 7 car park

-This car park is available for University and science park staff and campus contractors, and some restrictions do exist in the car parks around Keele Hall.
+This car park is available for University and science park staff and students and campus contractors.